pranavrc/tenor/README.md

 ##### Generating code for our musical piece

-The [play-piece](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L177) macro takes our musical piece (as a map), the duration of each beat, and the instrument function as parameters.
-It generates Overtone code to play the music.
+The [play-piece](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L177) function takes our musical piece (as a map), the duration of each beat, and the instrument function as parameters.
+It uses the [macros](http://clojure.org/macros) [construct-piece](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L172) and [play-note](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L165) to generate *Overtone code* to play our music.
 Let's try this first with our small one-measure melody:

 ```
 user=> (play-piece '({:note 67, :pos 1} {:note 65, :pos 2} {:note 67, :pos 3} {:note 65, :pos 4}) 250 (fn [note] (piano note)))